Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: SENSOR CHARACTERIZATION

 \subsubsection{Spatial Sensitivity}

-Our approach for assessing spatial sensitivity in vision-based tactile sensors is a novel, model-free method that analyzes features directly rather than relying on model training.
+Our approach for assessing spatial sensitivity in vision-based tactile sensors is a novel, learning-free method that analyzes features directly rather than relying on model training.
 We accomplish this by performing a frequency-domain analysis of the sensor's measurement of a periodic, ridged surface.
-By varying the period of the ridges, we can assess x/y sensitivity; similarly, we can evaluate z-sensitivity by varying amplitude.
+By varying the period of the ridges, we can assess x/y-sensitivity; similarly, we can evaluate z-sensitivity by varying amplitude.
 The process is depicted in Fig. \ref{fig:img_processing}.

 First, the sensor is pressed against the ridged surface with a known period and amplitude.
 We record 500 frames of RGB image data at 30 frames per second at a resolution of 640x480 pixels.
 We record another 500 frames with the sensor unloaded.
 The sequences of 500 frames are averaged to mitigate the effects of random noise, yielding one unloaded image and one loaded image.